bandprotocol/bandchain-docs-v2/docs/products/band-standard-dataset/using-band-standard-dataset/cli.md

 sidebar_position: 5
 ---

-# On REST API Endpoint
+# Through a REST API Endpoint

 The service allows users to easily query for recent price updates via a REST API.